StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Tangential aside: On Bible versions that translate 'talent' with some actual dollar amount"
 %}}

-## Transliteration of names, places, etc.
+## Transliteration of names, places, etc. {#transliteration-of-names-places-etc}

-### Transliteration of names, places, etc. > Is not consistent in scripture
+### Transliteration of names, places, etc. > Is not consistent in scripture {#transliteration-of-names-places-etc-is-not-consistent-in-scripture}

 {{% subject-index-link
 content-type="Reader Q&A"